asdf-format/asdf/docs/asdf/features.rst

 .. asdf:: content.asdf

 To load an ASDF-in-FITS file, simply open it using `asdf.open`.
-The returned value will be an `AsdfInFits` object, which can be used in the same way as any other `AsdfFile` object.
+The returned value will be an `~asdf.fits_embed.AsdfInFits` object, which can be used in the same way as any other `AsdfFile` object.

 .. runcode::